 - Berserk Button: She's very offended by Leez "changing" Yuta's name, reacting violently and ripping the offending party limb to limb.

-- Blue and Orange Morality: According to Yuta, she doesn't believe that doing wrong this is bad.
+- Blue-and-Orange Morality: According to Yuta, she doesn't believe that doing bad things is wrong.
 She even lampshades it, noting that no one will ever understand her idea of justice.

 - Complete Immortality: Kali's a primeval goddess, meaning that her jurisdiction - and thus herself - can never be destroyed.

 - Consummate Liar: She regularly lies about her Insights.
 She was also able to convince the other gods about her innocence of giving Gandharva the power to destroy souls, claiming he had stolen it.
 No one doubted her.

 - The Corrupter: She has a persuasion skill that makes her able to do this to anyone, as shown with what she did to Siera.